 Evaluation: I really liked the way the author portrayed Jenna; I thought her voice had a wonderful authenticity in spite of Jenna’s enhanced mental capabilities.
 The way she related to her parents, with that typical teen combination of love and rebelliousness, seemed right on.
 I also liked the way Jenna loved her friends, both male and female.
 I can’t rave about the book for me as an adult; it struck me as very much a YA book (which is not, I should add, a negative characterization).

 The epilogue, however, showed promise as an additional book!
+(And indeed, there are continuations of this story.)
 It has echoes of Robert Heinlein’s Time Enough For Love, which, if you haven’t read it, is a scifi classic about a long-lived male who keeps outliving the women he loves.
-Heinlein was a bit of a male chauvinist however; it would be wonderful to see the epilogue of Jenna Fox fleshed out to reflect a female perspective on disparate lifespans.
+Heinlein was a bit of a male chauvinist however; it would be wonderful to see what the author does with the story of Jenna Fox next to reflect a female perspective on disparate lifespans.